msuarjmand/expert-system-for-detecting-and-fixing-the-car-engine-faults/README.md

 ## Software

-To implement the expert system, the CLIPS software, which is a tool for Building Expert Systems and was developed by NASA’s Johnson Space Center from 1985 to 1996, was employed.
+The CLIPS software, which is a tool for building expert systems and was developed by NASA’s Johnson Space Center from 1985 to 1996, was employed to implement the expert system.
 For more information about the software, you can refer to the following link:

 [CLIPS](https://www.clipsrules.net/)